QubesOS/qubes-doc/hardware/certified-laptops.md

 Qubes-certified laptops are laptops that are regularly tested by the Qubes developers to ensure compatibility with all of Qubes' features.
 The developers test all new major versions and updates to ensure no regressions are introduced.
+To learn more about the certification process, or if you're interested in getting your company's hardware Qubes-certified, please see the [Hardware Certification] page.

 We aim to partner with a few select computer makers to ensure that Qubes is compatible with them, so that new users have clear path towards getting started